University Code of Student Conduct

 1. Appeals shall be referred to a Campus Appeals Committee on the responding student’s campus.

 a.
 In all non-academic integrity cases, the appeal shall be considered by a panel consisting of one faculty member, one administrator, and one student.
 If the accused student is an undergraduate student, the student member of the panel shall be an undergraduate student; if the accused student is a graduate student, the student member of the panel shall be a graduate student.

 c.
-In nonseparable academic integrity cases, the appeal shall be considered by a panel consisting of two students, one faculty member, and one nonvoting staff member called the Staff Investigator.
+In academic integrity cases informally addressed by a faculty member or an AIF, the appeal shall be considered by a panel consisting of two students, one faculty member, and one nonvoting staff member called the Staff Investigator.